Backstabbed in a Backwater Dungeon: SUR cards Lvl. 9999

 SUR card "Lvl.
 9999 True Vampire Knight" (レベル9999 真祖ヴァンパイア).
-Nazuna is a beautiful young woman with fire-red eyes and long, silver-colored hair.
+Nazuna is a beautiful young girl with fire-red eyes and long, silver-colored hair.
 She wears heavy armor and is rumoured to be the strongest warrior in the world.
 In battle she mostly uses a broadsword which is taller than Nazuna herself.

-Nazuna is the fourth and last SUR card summoned by Light which is why she is treated like a daughter by the others which led her to develop a childish character.
+Nazuna is the fourth and last SUR card summoned by Light which is why she is treated like a daughter by the others.
+Her unique figure is that she is a half vampire with the strength of pureblood, however she does not nor need to drink the blood of others.
+She is very immature and light-hearted and can be easily startled when those above her, like Ellie, scold her.
+Currently when she is not sent on a mission on the surface, she is assigned to be Yume's bodyguard.